 We aim to be clear when we collect your data and not do anything with it which you wouldn’t reasonably expect.
 Developing a better understanding of our customers and supporters through personal data allows us to provide you with relevant and timely information about the work that we do both on and off stage.
 It helps us to make better decisions about events and programming, to fundraise more efficiently and, ultimately, to reach our goal of sharing extraordinary experiences every day inspired by opera and music, with people of all ages and backgrounds across the north of England and beyond.

-You give us your information on multiple occasions, such as when you buy a ticket over the counter, by phone or online via our website; by signing up for one of our other events, workshops or education programmes; by updating your preferences on our website; by participating in competitions; by giving feedback or corresponding with Opera North; or by making a donation.
+You give us your information on multiple occasions, such as when you buy a ticket or book a table over the counter, by phone or online via our websites; by signing up for one of our other events, workshops or education programmes; by updating your preferences on our websites; by participating in competitions; by giving feedback or corresponding with Opera North; or by making a donation.
 We also keep your details when you sign up to receive emails from us.
 If you have joined our Access Membership Scheme, we will note your needs and preferences for attending our performances in your customer account.
 For more information on our Access Membership Scheme please visit operanorth.co.uk/access.

 The information we hold about you may include:

-We maintain a record of your transaction history when you book tickets, make a donation or sign up as a member, and you may choose to store your payment card details in your account for use in a future transaction.
+We maintain a record of your transaction history when you book tickets, make purchases in our restaurant or bars, make a donation or sign up as a member.
+You may choose to store your payment card details in your account for use in a future transaction.
 None of our staff members are able to see your full stored card number and we never store your 3 digit security code.

 We keep a record of the emails we send you, and we may track whether you receive or open them, so we can make sure we are sending you the most relevant information.
 We may then track any subsequent actions you take online, such as buying a ticket.